 The History of Lemongrass

-Lemongrass is a fibrous herb with a fragrance similar to lemons that belong to the family Poaceae, which consists of 55 other varieties of grasses, two of which are popularly used.
+Lemongrass is a fibrous herb with a fragrance similar to lemons that belong to the family Poaceae.
+This family consists of 55 other varieties of grasses, two of which are popularly used.
 The first, Cymbopogon flexuosus, and is most commonly used for producing essential oils.
 The second, Cymbopogon citratus, is the lemongrass most often used for culinary purposes.2

 The herb is native to Africa, Southeast Asia, and Oceania, where it is considered a medicinal herb.
 In countries such as Thailand, India, and China, its use is popular in foods and beverages and has been for a long time.
 Lemongrass is known to improve circulation, promote digestion, provide relief to fever, stabilize menstrual cycles, increase immunity, treat infections, and act as an insecticide.

-Lemongrass essential oil contains beneficial terpene components that actively work on different parts of the body to remedy a range of conditions.
+Lemongrass essential oil contains terpenes that actively work on different parts of the body to remedy a range of conditions.
 The main terpene compounds in lemongrass essential oil include citronellal, nerol, limonene, geraniol, geranyl acetate, citral, and myrcene.